 Remove skillet from heat and cut bananas in 1 inch chunks into skillet; cook over medium heat basting the bananas.

 Spoon bananas around ham slice on platter; serve immediately.

 To me this South African dish is an acquired taste.
 As you can see this is not typical of banana recipes.
 As one of the few entrée recipes I have, the flavors come from many different ingredients.
 We are all familiar with ground meat, onion, garlic and tomatoes in a recipe, but then think about the added flavors of sugar and vinegar to make a sweet sour taste.
 It is then spiced with curry and turmeric; then top it off with fruit and nuts and finished with eggs on the top.
-This may not sound good to you but many people love this recipe and relate the flavor to many of the Indian dishes.
+This may not sound good entree recipe to you but many people love this dish and relate the flavor to many of the Indian dishes.